huggingface/blog/mnist-adversarial.md

 4. Putting it all together

 ### Configuring your model
 First of all, you need to define your model architecture.
-My simple model architecture below is made up of two convolutional networks connected to a 50 dimensional fully connected layer and the final layer for the 10 classes.
+My simple model architecture below is made up of two convolutional networks connected to a 50 dimensional fully connected layer and a final layer for the 10 classes.
 ```python=
 # Adapted from: https://nextjournal.com/gkoehler/pytorch-mnist
 class MNIST_Model(nn.Module):